ASC – Frequently Asked Questions

 What courses do you provide tutorial services for?

-The ASC provides tutorial services for Pre-Algebra, Beginning Algebra, College Algebra: Functions and Models, and College Algebra w/Trig, Math Literacy for College Students, Foundations of College Reading, Analytical Reading, Introduction to Academic Writing I & II, Upper Level ESL Institute courses, Biology I/II, Biological Science I/II, Principles of Inorganic Chemistry, Inorganic Chemistry I/II, Anatomy and Physiology I/II, Microbiology, Non-major Physical Sciences, Respiratory Care and Foods/Nutrition, and Emergency Medical Services Classes, Writing for College I/II, Writing and Research, Writing and Literature, and papers in all disciplines, Intro Computing Concepts, Computer Programming I/II, Linux Operating System, Java Programming, GUI Development, & Computer Architecture.
+The ASC provides tutorial services for Pre-Algebra, Beginning Algebra, College Algebra: Functions and Models, College Algebra w/Trig, Math Literacy for College Students, Foundations of College Reading, Analytical Reading, Introduction to Academic Writing I & II, Upper Level ESL Institute courses, Biology I/II, Biological Science I/II, Principles of Inorganic Chemistry, Inorganic Chemistry I/II, Anatomy and Physiology I/II, Microbiology, Non-major Physical Sciences, Respiratory Care and Foods/Nutrition, and Emergency Medical Services Classes, Writing for College I/II, Writing and Research, Writing and Literature, and papers in all disciplines, Intro Computing Concepts, Computer Programming I/II, Linux Operating System, Java Programming, GUI Development, & Computer Architecture.

 Where is the ASC located?